It’s easy to understand why the upper portion of the face is so important for any patient considering facial feminization surgery.

 If the thought of hair transplants brings images of doll hair “plugs” to mind, don’t worry.
 Today’s specialists transfer individual hair follicles, so that the results look completely natural when the hairline has been correctly designed.

 In this way, the recessions near the temples can be filled in, rounding out the overall shape and creating a more feminine appearance.

 Hair density for a feminine hairline

-Sometimes, when hair loss has been extensive or if the natural tips of the M-shape are particularly high, more than one hair transplant procedure may be required.
+Sometimes, when hair loss has been extensive or if the natural tips of the M-shape are particularly high, more than one hair transplant procedure may be required for optimum results.